 If the kief is particularly stubborn and won’t stick together to form a mass, mildly heat it.
 Wrap the material in food-grade cellophane, ensuring that it is completely sealed and all the air is squeezed out.
 Wrap this package in several layers of thoroughly wetted newspaper, cloth or paper towels.
 Turning frequently, warm in a skillet that is set on the lowest heat.
 It doesn’t need to be heated as long as other methods because the only point of heating is to get the material to stick together so it can be kneaded into a solid piece.

 Another method is to wrap it the same way and press it for a few seconds on each side with an iron that is set on a very low heat setting.

-3. Hot water bottle method
+3. Hot water bottle hash making method

 The concept of using the hot water bottle method is similar to pressing by hand.
 However, more heat is applied to thoroughly melt the waxy cuticle of each trichome head.
 This method works with medium- to high-quality resin that is bone dry.

 Place a pile of resin on the surface of either organic cellophane or parchment paper.
 Fold the paper in half.
 Bring water to a boil.
 Fill a wine bottle with the hot water.
 Allow the bottle to cool for 5 minutes.
 Place the hot wine bottle on the paper-covered resin and allow it to sit for 30 seconds.